robotics-system/demos/README.md

 ros2 run my_package my_node
 ```

-> **Note**: The cmake_python structure (using ament_cmake + Python) is much easier to maintain compared to pure Python packages and offers more flexibility when you eventually need to mix languages.
+> **Note**: The cmake_python structure (using --build-type ament_cmake + Python) is much easier to maintain compared to pure Python packages and offers more flexibility when you eventually need to mix languages.
 While this structure supports both C++ and Python components in the same package, in this course we will be focusing exclusively on Python-based development.

 ### Modifying CMakeLists.txt for Python-Only Package